 – Filling: 1 big onion finely chopped, 1 whole crushed garlic, 250gr diced potatoes and 1 tablespoon of olive oil

 — Prepare the dough by mixing all the ingredients mentioned, knead it and let it rest for 1 hour.
 In the meantime, prepare your filling.
 Take your dough, knead it and divide it into about ten balls.
 Spread each ball and put 1 tablespoon of filling.
 Close the dough on top, crush it with your hand’s palm to obtain a flat cake.
-Sprinkle with flour and plunge your piroshki into a very hot oil bath.
+You can cook your piroshki either in a very hot oil bath or in the oven at 180°C for 10-15 minutes.

 - Beshbarmak (KZ, KG): traditional dish, which can be literally translated as “five fingers” (because it’s eaten by hand).
 The Beshbarmak is traditionally prepared with meat from horses or sheep – or even camels in some desert regions!